skyzh/canvas_grab/README.md

 - **File size and type filter** You can specify maximum allowed file size.
 You may also filter files by their extensions.
 - **Auto retrying** If your network connection is not stable, the program will automatically retry downloading.
 You may interrupt at any time.
 - **Smart sorting** All files will be saved to their corresponding folder on Canvas.
 Furthermore, you may set course root folder name with placeholders like `{CANVAS_ID}-{NAME}`.
-- **Video download** Currently we support download video from `v.sjtu.edu.cn`.
+- **Video URL resolution** Currently we support resolve video URL from `v.sjtu.edu.cn`.
 Install `ffmpeg` and enable this functionality.
 Note that this is an EXPERIMENTAL functionality.
 Use at your own risk.

 ## Build and Run from Source